Updated January 2015

 - If no prior accommodations have been provided, the qualified professional expert should include a detailed explanation as to why no accommodations were given in the past and why accommodations are needed now.

-Guidelines for Documenting Learning Disabilities—The following information is provided to clarify the documentation process for applicants submitting a request for accommodations based specifically on a learning disability or cognitive impairment the following documentation is needed.
+Guidelines for Documenting Learning Disabilities—When submitting a request for accommodations based specifically on a learning disability or cognitive impairment the following documentation is needed.

 - The evaluation must be conducted by a qualified professional.
 The qualified professional (diagnostician) must have comprehensive training in the field of learning disabilities and must have comprehensive training and direct experience in working with an adult population.